artiommorozov/boiler-room/README.md

 test project with stubs to allow running heating binary on windows under MSVC2017

+### weather

+You can use any source for outside temperature and update userConfig.json.
+My selection is 'feels like' section of local weather forecast service.

 ## Notes

 Code for using DS18b20 via DS2482-800 is for kernel 3.4 that i have on Olimex board.
 On newer kernel one might use kernel module.

-You can use any source for outside temperature and update userConfig.json.
-My selection is 'feels like' section of local weather forecast service.

 ### ru
 ## Коротко